cloudmesh-project/sp17-i524/README.rst

 Build your report using the ``make`` command.

+Update the ``README.rst`` file in your project directory and commit your changes.

+**IMPORTANT**

+Your submission will not be accepted unless you update the readme with appropriate values.

 Push your changes and submit a pull request::

   $ git push origin master